 Parking information is available on the Baker Ski Area website: https://www.mtbaker.us/ski-area-info/travel-info/overnight-parking.

-Important: Be aware that there are two parking locations: If you pick Heather Meadows Base Area you will be close to the trailhead.
+Important: Be aware that there are two parking locations at the Baker Ski Area: If you pick Heather Meadows Base Area you will be close to the trailhead.
 If you have to pick White Salmon Base Area, you will be 3 miles down the road (not a good option).

 Winter Gear for Your Car